magik-sword/Kaggle-Challenge/README.md

 ### Overview of Files in Repository

 * `Data Visualizations and Pre-Processing.ipynb`: Performs feature visualizations and outputs cleaned test and train CSV files.
-* `Training and Evaluation.ipynb`: Trains and evaluates the model.
+* `Training and Evaluation.ipynb`: Trains and evaluates the models.
 Outputs the `submission.csv` in an (id, outcome) format.
 * `sample_submission.csv`: Example of the expected format of the final submission file to be sent to Kaggle for evaluation.
 * `submission.csv`: ID and predicted outcome of each entry in the test set.